ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   if b = 0 then None else Some (a / b)
 ```

-For our last example, we use exception-handling to build an option-style
+For our last example, we use exception handling to build an option-style
 function from one which raises an exception, the built-in `List.find` function:

 ```ocamltop